GUIDE TO EV CHARGING

 However, as an electric car is cheaper to run than a petrol or diesel one, you can rest assured that you’ll be making a saving in the long-run and helping the environment if you make the switch.

-For a more detailed exploration of the costs associated with running and charging an electric car, check out our dedicated advice article on the topic.
+For a more detailed exploration of the costs associated with running and charging an electric car, check out Cord's vehicle lookup tool for figures specific to your make and model.

 FAQs

 An EV is any vehicle that is partially or fully powered by electric.
-There are three main types of EV:
+There are two main types of EV:

 • Battery electric vehicles are purely powered by electricity and run on batteries alone.